-Believe it or not, Christmas is just a little over two weeks away.
+We have officially made it to Christmas week.
+Saint Nick is just a few days away from bringing presents to everyone and that means it’s time to see what kind of weather he’ll be facing.
 While Seattle’s weather is a bit of a wild card, it doesn’t hurt to check out what’s in store.
 Here’s an updated look at the Seattle Christmas weather forecast.

 The Old Farmers Almanac has released its long-range weather forecast for the Pacific Northwest and while the most common weather theme throughout the month is rain, there is a chance of snow.